LLNL/scr/doc/rst/users/overview.rst

 but leave the node intact, such as application bugs and file I/O errors.

 With :code:`Partner`, SCR writes dataset files to storage accessible to the local process, and it also copies each dataset file to storage accessible to a partner process from another failure group.
 This scheme is slower than :code:`Single`, and it requires twice the storage space.
 However, it is capable of withstanding failures that disable a storage device.
 In fact, it can withstand failures of multiple devices, so long as a device and the corresponding partner device that holds the copy do not fail simultaneously.

 With :code:`XOR`, SCR defines sets of processes where members within a set are selected from different failure groups.
-The processes within a set collectively compute XOR parity data which is stored in files along side the application dataset files.
+The processes within a set collectively compute XOR parity data which are stored in files along side the application dataset files.
 This algorithm is based on the work found in [Gropp]_, which in turn was inspired by RAID5 [Patterson]_.